Tams3d/T3D-GN-Presets/README.md

 ## :link: Updates & Restrictions

-- Our Presets are made only to run on Latest Stable Blender Release as of date - Blender 3.3 & Above are supported.
+- Our Presets are made only to run on Latest Stable Blender Release as of date - Blender 3.3 LTS & Above are supported.
-- Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742), most Node-groups contain Named Attributes for faster computation and simplicity.
-Some nodes like "UV To Mesh" & "Sweep Curve" uses a Specific Attribute Domain, which is Interpolated by "Interpolate Domain", older versions of Blender will not be supported and will not get supported.
+- Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742), most Node-groups contain Named Attributes for faster.computation and simplicity.
+Some nodes like "UV To Mesh" & "Sweep Curve" uses a Specific Attribute Domain, which is Interpolated by [Interpolate Domain](https://developer.blender.org/D15289), older versions of Blender will not be supported and will not get supported.
 - Experimental Branch Content usages are at your own risk!
 IT MAY CAUSE SIGNIFICANT LOSS AND INCOMPATIBILITY!
-- Older Addon versions Will be discontinued, and User Manually Need to Upgrade to New Versions
+- Older Addon versions Will be discontinued, and User Manually Need to Upgrade to New Versions.
 - Updates will frequently be provided as-soon-as-possible undoubtedly and for free!
-- Tams 3d's GN Presets has been used as T3D Presets to preserve string length.
+- `Tams 3d's GN Presets` has been used as `T3D Presets` to preserve string length.

 # Licencing & Files